oriel-hub/api/docs/response.rst

 The **id only format** actually has two entries per item returned:

 :id:    The asset_id
-:url:   The url to get the full metadata for that asset.
+:metadata_url:   The url to get the full metadata for that asset.
 It will have a
         "friendly" format - that is the asset type (documents/themes/etc) will appear in the URL, it will use the "full" format, and after the "full" there will be a text representation of the title of the asset.